Which of the Following Statements About Hearing Protection are True?

 5. Long exposure to high levels of noise can damage your hearing

-6. OSHA requires employers to provide you with hearing protection when you are exposed to loud noises for an extended period of time
+6. OSHA requires employers to provide you with hearing protection when you are exposed to loud noises for an extended period

 The answerALL THE STATEMENTS ABOUT HEARING PROTECTION ARE TRUE.